lightstep/cloud-native-observability/02 - customers-and-engineers.md

 Ah, metrics -- if logs are too heavy, and traces are too complex, then metrics have been the last refuge of the performance-minded engineer.
-The low cost of generating and storing timeseries metrics has made it a crucial element of understanding transaction performance, as they allow us to easily perform visual correlation between events.
+The low cost of generating and storing time-series metrics has made it a crucial element of understanding transaction performance, as they allow us to easily perform visual correlation between events.
 If I deploy a new version at 2:00, and at 2:01 the memory consumption line starts increasing, or the transactions-per-second line